 Receivables may include amounts for dividends, distributions, interest and outstanding settlements on the sale of investments.
 Dividends and distributions are accrued when the right to receive payment is established.
-Receivables are recognized and carried at their original amounts and subsequently at amortised cost less impairment.
 Amounts are generally received within 30 days of being recorded as receivables.